Media psychology: 1950-1980s

 Media psychology gained prominence in the 1950s when television became popular in American households.
 Psychologists responded to widespread social concerns about the children and their television viewing.
 For example, researchers began to study the impact of television viewing on children's reading skills.
 Later, they began to study the impact of violent television viewing on children's behavior, for example, if they were likely to exhibit anti-social behavior or to copy the violent behaviors that they were seeing.
 These events led up to the creation of a new division of the American Psychological Association in 1987.
 Division 46, the Media Psychology Division (now the APA Society for Media Psychology and Technology), is one of the fastest growing in the American Psychological Association.

 2000s

 Today, media psychologists have expanded their focus to study newer technology and platforms like cellular phone technology, the internet, and social media.
 Platforms like Instagram, TikTok, and Snapchat have become important areas of study as these apps have increased incidences of social comparison, body image concerns, and technology addiction.
 TikTok, particularly with its fast-paced content and short videos, has been associated with increased anxiety and depression rates among younger users.
 This increase is caused by the glamorization of influencers and excessive exposure to idealized lifestyles, creating unrealistic expectations for users and causing negative self-images.
+In contrast to some of these effects, related media consumption practices such as Comfort television involve returning to familiar content for relaxation and emotional regulation.